prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines the list of PrometheusRule objects to which the namespace label
+<p>prometheusRulesExcludedFromEnforce defines the list of PrometheusRule objects to which the namespace label
 enforcement doesn&rsquo;t apply.
 This is only relevant when <code>spec.enforcedNamespaceLabel</code> is set to true.
 Deprecated: use <code>spec.excludedFromEnforcement</code> instead.</p>